Practical Guide To Camping In A Tent During A Thunderstorm

 Here are some safety precautions you can take during a thunderstorm to keep you as safe as possible.

-The National Weather Service, and I would hope some intuition (if you’re good at listening to it) will be the first to say that there is no safe way to be outside during a thunderstorm.
+The National Weather Service, the Boy Scouts, and I would hope some intuition (if you’re good at listening to it) will be the first to say that there is no safe way to be outside during a thunderstorm.